cw-do/esac-v1/knowledge/module1.md

 - For each configuration, complete both transmission and scattering before switching to the next configuration.
 - Do not return to earlier configurations.
-- Transmission measurements do not need to be repeated when changing temperature unless the system is unstable.

 12. Non-Standard Sample Holders
 -------------------------------